Developing research impact

 Demonstrating the potential impact often forms part of grants applications, while impact case studies are a significant part of a university’s Research Excellence Framework (REF) submission.
 Aside from the external drivers, the process of developing impact and seeing your research make a difference to society can be extremely rewarding.

-BU’s Research & Knowledge Exchange Office have created a mini guide and online toolkit (only avaliable to BU staff) designed to help support the development of your research impact.
+BU’s Research Development & Support team have created a mini guide and online toolkit (only available to BU staff) designed to help support the development of your research impact.
 The guides explore what impact is, how you can go about creating an impact strategy and looks at some commonly used pathways to impact.

 The online toolkit, which is more in-depth, also signposts readers to examples of outstanding impact case studies and provides examples of academics at BU who are using different pathways to develop their research impact.

-Copies of the mini-guide are avaliable from RKEO staff.
+Copies of the mini-guide are available from RDS staff.